smcknight9/buildbyshawna/_portfolio/constellation.md

     requests.post(url, json=payload)
 ```

-Right now I'm using the **`text2vec-openai`** module.
+Right now I'm using the **`Weaviate`** module.
 It’s hosted, lightweight, and lets me focus on wiring everything together before I explore alternatives like SentenceTransformers or Cohere.

 ## 🤕 What Broke